hichemck/food_demand/README.md

 a food delivery service has to deal with perishable raw material and to ensure having the right stock quantity at any time.

-Let's see how to tackle these challenges with different methods and which method is the best.
+For my final project in the Spiced Bootcamp I chose to tackle these challenges with different methods.

 The challenge has been proposed by Analytics Vidhya which is a plattform for data science challenges.